igraph/tkigraph/README.md

 <!-- badges: end -->

-The goal of tkigraph is to make the tkigraph functionality that we removed from igraph available to potential former uses.
+The goal of tkigraph is to make the tkigraph functionality that we removed from igraph available to users who might be still using it.

 ## Installation